 - Hardware (hinges and knobs)

-- Screwdriver (flat head and phillips)
+- Screwdriver (flat head and Phillips)

 - EZ-Door Trim: $65 (assuming both sides)

-- Hardware: $20 (door knobs and hinges average per door)
+- Hardware: $20 (doorknobs and hinges average per door)

 - Paint and materials: $15 (average per door)